Maalaala Mo Kaya

 Maalaala Mo Kaya (abbreviated as MMK) is a Philippine television drama anthology series broadcast by ABS-CBN and Kapamilya Channel.
 Hosted by Charo Santos-Concio, its first iteration was aired from May 15, 1991, to December 10, 2022.
-The show returned for its second iteration on April 24, 2025 as a limited series for iWantTFC (now reverted into iWant) and consists of 13 episodes and on April 26, 2025 on the network's Yes Weekend line up.
-Its format is a dramatization of real life stories sent in by letter writers.
-It is the longest running drama anthology series in the Philippines.
+The show returned for its second iteration on April 24, 2025, as a limited series for iWantTFC (now reverted into iWant) and consists of 13 episodes, and on April 26, 2025, on the network's Yes Weekend lineup.
+Its format is a dramatization of real-life stories sent in by letter writers.
+It is the longest-running drama anthology series in the Philippines.